hironytic/moltonf-web/README.md

 ### The logs are XML files

-The logs are XML files that structures are defined as "[Jindolf XML Scheme](https://osdn.net/projects/jindolf/scm/git/XmlScheme)".
+The logs are XML files that structures are defined as "[Jindolf XmlScheme](https://github.com/olyutorskii/XmlScheme)".
 You need to obtain the log that you wish to watch in advance.

 ## How to run